 - Propensity Scores

-How Can You Use ATTOM’s Default Notice Data
+How Can You Use ATTOM’s Propensity to Default Data?

 Reduce risk by pinpointing properties at a higher risk of default.
 Find listing opportunities and homeowners who might be motivated to sell early and avoid foreclosure.